INTERNATIONAL EXCHANGE PROGRAMMES

 ERASMUS+ with Programme Countries

 Erasmus+ is the EU’s programme to support education, training, youth and sport in Europe.
 The Erasmus+ programme is the main international mobility programme at the UPM.
-More than 1000 students from our university take part in the programme and we receive about 900 incoming students every year.
-The UPM has signed a total of 932 bilateral agreements for the Erasmus+ programme with 353 universities, including 93 double degrees.
-The Vice Rector for Academic Strategy and Internationalisation is responsible for administering and signing bilateral agreements with universities under the Erasmus+ programme managed by the Associate Vice Rector for Internationalisation Services and EU Programmes.
+About two-thirds of mobility students take part in the Erasmus+ programme.
+The Vice Rector for Internationalization is responsible for administering and signing bilateral agreements with universities under the Erasmus+ programme managed by the Associate Vice Rector for Internationalisation Services and EU Programmes.

 Rectorado Edificio B